 Qu.
 Since this pandemic began, how have the following things changed in the UK, if at all: People's concern for each other's wellbeing.
 June 2020.
+Source: More in Common 2020.

 Care for each other

 Covid-19 has convinced two in three people that we care for each other